The Woman from China

 The Woman from China is a 1930 British crime film directed by Edward Dryhurst and starring Julie Suedo, Gibb McLaughlin and Frances Cuyler.
-It was shot at Isleworth Studios as a quota quickie.
+It was written by George Dewhurst and Dryhurst, and shot at Isleworth Studios as a quota quickie.

+Plot

+Crooked Chinese shipping businessman Chang-Li is involved in smuggling weapons from England into China.
+He has desires on Celia Thorburn, an English girl engaged to Lieutenant Jack Halliday, and uses Laloe, a Chinese woman, to distract Halliday, so he can steal Celia away from him.
+But Halliday discovers the smuggled arms and outwits Chang-Li.